How to find (or found) support groups & programs for young onset dementia in Canada

 The UK’s Young Dementia Network offers a regular series of webinar programs that can be informative and connective.

-Rare Dementia Support, which is based in the UK, occasionally runs virtual meetings and groups for people living with frontotemporal dementia, postcortical atrophy and other rarer diseases that fall under the young onset dementia “umbrella.”
-In early 2022, they also started expanding more into Canada.
-Visit the Rare Dementia Support website or email [email protected] to find out if any groups or meetings might be upcoming.
+Rare Dementia Support, which originated in the UK and as of 2022 is operational in Canada, offers suppor for people living with frontotemporal dementia, postcortical atrophy and other rarer diseases that fall under the young onset dementia “umbrella.”
+Visit the Rare Dementia Support Canada website to find out if any groups or meetings might be upcoming.

 Some of the international groups related to specific forms of dementia also offer online support groups.
 For instance, the Association for Frontotemporal Degeneration, which is based in the United States, organizes monthly Zoom support groups for folks with FTD.